 If you are looking for some utilities to help optimize your operations you can refer to the below information.

 - Setting Offline: Using SE16 –> Table UJ0_PARAM_APP –> Enter Environment ID and Field AVAILABLEFLAG, then change the fetched Value to 0 to make the environment offline.

 2. You can set the target global parameter to ensure automatic environment offline.
 However, if is not recommended be utilized in Production system.

 3. If your transport process failed somehow, you can perform the report UJT_AFTER_FAIL_PROCESS to make a quick clean in target before follow up re-transport.
 This report can also be used to help re-activate ENVIRONMENTSHELL (by unchecking the Failed Only option).

 - Work Status Settings in Environment level will not be imported according to current design.
 For details see 1817597 – Environment-level work status are not transported in BPC NW 10.
 This may lead to some inconsistency state.
 If you have the issue of setting work status in target system after transport, you need to apply workaround as elaborated in 1823062 – EPM-BPC-NW – Invalid Work Status information after transport.

 - If you would like to ensure the model technical names consistent within transport landscape, you have to specify the model level parameters ENABLE_FIXED_CUBENAME in all systems for all models you would like to keep technical names consistent.

-3. It is encouraged to include neither BPC generated objects such as Multiproviders/VirtualCubes nor customized BW objects in the BPC transport request.
-If you do need get customized objects transported, they should be transported after BPC transports have been done and the models are stabilized on target (due to the possible change of the dimension attribute after transport).
+3. It is encouraged to include neither BPC generated objects such as Multiproviders / VirtualCubes nor customized BW objects in the BPC transport request.
+If you do need to get customized objects transported, they should be transported after BPC transports have been done and the models are stabilized on the target system (due to the possible change of the dimension attribute after transport).